willduff/mixedreality-enthusiast-guide/docs/headset-connectivity.md

 Note for Windows 10 N users: If your PC is running Windows 10 N, you'll see a "Code 28: The install class is not present or is invalid" error in Device Manager after plugging in your Mixed Reality headset.
 N editions of Windows 10 are not supported by Windows Mixed Reality.
 Follow these [instructions](headset-display.md#im-getting-a-the-install-class-is-not-present-or-is-invalid-error-in-device-manager) for more information.

-You can also consult [this flowchart](headset-connectivity-flowchart.md) for a different view of troubleshooting proceedures.
+This information is also displayed in a [troubleshooting flowchart](headset-connectivity-flowchart.md).

 ## A message says "Check your USB cable" or "Insufficient USB speed".